Smart components are reusable website elements that can have editable areas. Go through this article to learn about everything you can do with them.

-Open Project B and open or create the page where team members will be listed.
+All we have to do is open Project B and then either open or create the page where team members will be listed.

-Team member component is now listed in LIB panel.
-Simply place team members on the page just like you would any other element from the LIB panel.
+The team member component is now listed in the Library panel.
+Simply place team members on the page just like you would any other element from the Library panel.

-What should we do if we need to change the component defined in library project?
+What should we do if we need to change the component defined in the library panel?

 Imagine that we want to change the Team member component by adding the job title of each member under the name.
 Because the component is defined in Project A, we have to open Project A and make the change there.

 No need to close Project B to do that!
-Select “File -> Open project” in new window and open Project A in a new Pinegrow window.
+Select “File -> Open project in new win…” and open Project A in a new Pinegrow window.

 Back in Project B we choose “Components -> Refresh loaded libraries” and then Update components.
-That will reload components from Project A and update components on open pages.
+This will reload the components from Project A and update the components on open pages.